 How long do I need to wait between IVF cycles?
 Is it better to take a break between IVF cycles?
 What is the time I should wait between fertility treatments?
-These are all questions that fertility specialists get asked quite frequently.
-Dr. Marcy Maguire, a reproductive endocrinologist at RMA, answers all of your questions.
+These are all fertility specialists who get asked quite frequently regarding the typical fertility treatment timeline.
+Dr. Marcy Maguire, an RMA reproductive endocrinologist, answers all your questions.

 How Long Should You Wait Between IUI Cycles?

 In general, for women who ovulate regularly and have unexplained infertility, I recommend up to three months of Clomid in conjunction with intrauterine insemination (IUI).
 Clomid is an oral medication regularly prescribed for ovulation induction or for patients with unexplained infertility.

 In women who do not ovulate regularly due to polycystic ovarian disease (PCOS), I would consider three or four cycles of Femara with intrauterine insemination.